GradyRoberts/capone-nasa/README.md

 # capone-nasa
-Codebase for Capital One SES coding challenge submission
+Codebase for Capital One SES coding challenge submission.
+Consumes the NASA images API.
+Documentation for this API is available [here](https://api.nasa.gov/api.html#images).